Mubashir2003/LangChain-RAG-AI-Assistant/README.md

-🤖 Real-Time AI Assistant with Llama 3 & LangChain
+🤖 Real-Time AI Assistant with RAG & LangChain

 This project builds a local, real-time AI assistant capable of searching the internet to answer current questions.
 It leverages Ollama for local inference and DuckDuckGo for privacy-focused web searches, orchestrated by LangChain.